-For the majority of working adults, the one thing they're looking forward to is retiring from their day-to-day job.
-Retiring doesn't mean that you'll never work again.
-It means that you work of your terms and not because you need that next pay check.
+For the majority of working adults, you will find that the one thing they are looking forward to most is retiring from their day-to-day job.
+Retiring does not necessarily mean that you will never work again, it could mean that you choose to work on your terms, and not because you are reliant on your next pay cheque.

-Retiring gives you the freedom to do what you want.
-If that's stay at home and watch TV all day, that's fine.
-Most importantly, it’s your choice, however it's not something that's going to be easy, or something that you will be able to do in a few years.
+Retiring provides you the freedom to do what you so choose.
+That choice could mean that you have the flexibility to take a last-minute holiday whenever you want or could simply mean that you can now stay at home, watch TV and relax all day.
+Most importantly, it’s your choice.
+Retiring though is not something that is going to be easy, or something that you will be able to do in a few years.

-If you really want to retire, you'll need to make sure you follow the below five points throughout your working career.
+If you are serious about retiring on your terms, you will need to ensure you follow the below five points throughout your working career:

 Make Plans Early

-Make your retirement plans early.
-What do you want to do?
-Where do you want to live?
-Once you have a specific plan you can start to budget and write up financial plans to meet your targets.
+Planning for your retirement is key to success.
+You need to ask yourself questions such as, when do I want to retire?
+What do I want to do?
+Where do I want to live?
+Once you have a specific plan in mind, you can begin to budget and write up financial plans to meet your targets and realise your expectations.

 Learn the Modern Ways

-If we don't embrace technology we can become very lonely.
-On the other hand, if we come into retirement with a good knowledge of modern ways we will thrive.
-So while you are still working do that computer course at your local library, upgrade your Internet, buy the latest Smart Phone.
-Embrace technology and it will embrace you.
+If we do not embrace technology, we can find ourselves becoming very lonely in today’s environment.
+On the other hand, if we enter into retirement with a sound knowledge of modern ways, we will thrive.
+So, while you are still working, take the computer course available at your local library, upgrade your internet, buy the latest Smart Phone.
+Embrace technology, and it will embrace you.

-Some people struggle with retirement because having worked all their lives, they don't know what to with themselves when they have time of their hands.
-It's easy to say I can't wait to sit down and relax for the next ten years, but if you work has occupied your entire life you will soon get bored.
+Some individuals struggle with retirement.
+The difficulty arises when after having worked all of their lives, they do not know what to with themselves when they all of a sudden have all of this new found time on their hands.
+It is easy to say I cannot wait to sit down and relax for the coming decades, but if your work has occupied your entire life, you may soon find yourself bored.
 What you will need is something to replace work with.

-Luckily you have a whole world of options.
-You can enroll in a course, even a university course, you can take a voluntary position, you can take up a hobby that has always interested you ,but you've never quite had the time to involve yourself with, you can use the knowledge you have gathered over your working life to lecture.
-There is so much available.
-If you are lucky you may even find something that pays.
+Luckily, you have a huge array of options available to you.
+You could enrol in that course which you have wanted to study, do some voluntary work, take up a hobby that has always interested you but that you have never quite had the time to involve yourself with.
+You could even use the knowledge that you have acquired over your working life to lecture.
+The world is your oyster.